23a. The Centrifugal Force

 At an altitude of about 5 kilometers, only half the atmosphere is above us, the other half is below, so only the weight of half the atmosphere must be supported, and the pressure is reduced to one half.

-By "Boyle's law" (named for Robert Boyle, 1627-91), the density is also reduced to one half (ignoring any variation in temperature).
+By "Boyle's law" (named for Robert Boyle, 1627-91), the density is also reduced to one half (for the same temperature).
 Rising an additional 5 kilometers, the pressure again falls by half, to 1/4 of what it was on the ground, and at 15 kilometers, it is halved again to about 1/8.
 All this is approximate and depends on temperature, but the trend should be clear.

 The cabin of a jetliner flying at 10 km must be sealed and pressurized, because passengers breathing air at 1/4 the sea-level density would be starved for oxygen and might lose consciousness.
 On the very rare occasions when a jetliner loses its pressure, masks connected to oxygen canisters drop down automatically, allowing the passengers to breathe normally while the pilot quickly descends to a lower altitude.